OrbitNTNU/server.sshaccess.orbit/README.md

 1. find or create the key you want to add (e.g. `~/.ssh/id_rsa.pub`)
 2. add the key to the `authorized_keys.<servername>` file in this repository (for the server you want to get access to)
-3. push the changes to this repository
+3. commit the changes to this repository

 ## Add host